synergy-design-system/synergy-design-system/packages/components/CHARTING_README.md

 >
 > Support for additional chart types (bar, pie, gauge, etc.) is planned for future releases.

-If you can't wait for the future releases or want to use echarts features, which we won't support, you can do this be registering the needed echarts plugins by yourself.
+If you can't wait for the future releases or want to use echarts features, which we won't support, you can do this by registering the needed echarts plugins by yourself.
 But keep in mind, that they are not synergy approved and do not have synergy styling!
+Also the registration needs to be done **before** the component is initialized.

 To register echarts functionalities do following or have a closer look at the [echarts documentation](https://echarts.apache.org/en/api.html#echarts.use) :